mlcommons/medperf/docs/concepts/mlcube_files.md

 ## Preparing an MLCube for hosting

-To facilitate hosting and implementation validation, we provide a script that finds all the required assets, compresses them if necessary, and places them in a single location for easy access.
+To facilitate hosting and interface compatibility validation, MedPerf provides a script that finds all the required assets, compresses them if necessary, and places them in a single location for easy access.
 To run the script, make sure you have [medperf installed](../installation.md) and you are in medperf's root directory:

 ```bash
 python scripts/package-mlcube.py \